evelynjulia/a500_notebooks/project_idea.md

 ## To do
-** find 2 or 3 background papers that are topical what are the key research papers in this particular area eg. papers that have compared model boundary layer to obs and how do they compare? what are their metrics and statistical tests that they use
+- Find 2 or 3 background papers that are topical
+- What are the key research papers in this particular area? eg. papers that have compared model boundary layer to obs and how do they compare?
+What are their metrics and statistical tests that they use?

-## Extra notes:
-- In class we will learn how to work with 150G of data with x-array
-- NAPS: national air pollution prevalence stations